wenxcs/nnfusion/README.md

 ![NNFusion architechture][nnfusion-arch]

-The **nGraph Compiler** is Intel's graph compiler for Artificial Neural Networks.
+Currently, NNFusion's implementation is based on Intel nGraph, which is Intel's graph compiler for Artificial Neural Networks.
-Documentation in this repo describes how you can program any framework to run training and inference computations on a variety of Backends including Intel® Architecture Processors (CPUs), Intel® Nervana™ Neural Network Processors (NNPs), cuDNN-compatible graphics cards (GPUs), custom VPUs like [Movidius], and many others.
-The default CPU Backend also provides an interactive *Interpreter* mode that can be used to zero in on a DL model and create custom nGraph optimizations that can be used to further accelerate training or inference, in whatever scenario you need.
+Documentation in this repo describes how you can program any framework to run training and inference computations on a variety of Backends including Intel® Architecture Processors (CPUs), Intel® Nervana™ Neural Network Processors (NNPs), cuDNN-compatible graphics cards (GPUs), and many others.
+The default CPU Backend also provides an interactive *Interpreter* mode that can be used to zero in on a DL model and create custom optimizations that can be used to further accelerate training or inference, in whatever scenario you need.

-nGraph provides both  a C++ API for framework developers and a Python API which can run inference on models imported from ONNX.
+nGraph provides both a C++ API for framework developers and a Python API which can run inference on models imported from ONNX, TensorFlow freezed model.

 See the [Release Notes] for recent changes.